kgrons/nyu-miap_managingdigitalcolls/cli-basics.md

 4. Before we move forward, try jumping around to different directories and getting comfortable with navigating the file hierarchies on the CLI.
 Use these commands (and try `ls` and some of its options!).

-        cd ..

- - move to the parent of the current directory
+ - `cd ..` moves to the parent of the current directory

-        `cd ../..`

- - move up two levels to the grandparent directory
+ - `cd ../..` moves up two levels to the grandparent directory

-       `cd /Applications/Utilities`

- - move to the Applications directory then the Utilities subdirectory
+ - `cd /Applications/Utilities` moves to the Applications directory then the Utilities subdirectory

-        `cd -`

- - move to the previous working directory (also prints the path to the previous working directory)
+ - `cd -` moves to the previous working directory (also prints the path to the previous working directory)

 ### Opening, reading, writing, and moving files and directories